wp-plugins/featured-page-widget/readme.txt

 == Changelog ==

+= 1.5 - February 12th, 2011 =

+* Added an option to display the post title in the content if the widget title has been set.
+* Added an option to display multiple posts (at random) rather than just one.
+* Added tag ID and classes to all blocks for styling support.

 = 1.4 - Feburary 11th, 2011 =

 * Cleaned up the code and fixed some internal links.